bigomics/omicsplayground-doc/dataprep/contrasts.rst

 | switzerland |          -1          |
 +-------------+----------------------+

 We will search for the group column in the samples file, and we will create the contrasts based on the groups.
-Samples with japan in the group column will be the numerator, and samples with switzerland in the group column will be the denominator.
+Samples with 'japan' in the group column will be the numerator, and samples with 'switzerland' in the group column will be the denominator.

 ..note::
     1. The short contrast form requires a group column in the samples file.